ClarityNLP/ClarityNLP/docs/developer_guide/local-nlp-setup.rst

    \connect mimic_v5
    \i dml/copy_vocab.sql

-The data copying process could take a long time, possibly more than one hour.
+The data copying process could take a long time, possibly more than one hour, depending on the speed of your system.
 As the copy progresses, it should generate the following output:
 ::
    SET
    COPY 2465049